 Method-2: Using Group Policy Editor

-Step-1: Press Windows logo, type in gpedit, and when you notice Edit group policy on the top, press Enter.
+Step-1: Press Windows logo, type in gpedit, and when you notice Edit group policy at the top, press Enter.

 Step-2: Now in this window, navigate to the given-below path from the left pane: